3dprogramin/thinkpad-p51-archbang/issues+fixes/gpu/README.md

 xorg-fonts-encodings 1.0.4-4
 xorg-fonts-type1 7.7-2
 ```
-I've installed this because there were errors about most of them in `/var/log/Xorg.0.log`
+I installed those because there were errors about most of them in `/var/log/Xorg.0.log`